Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

   1. Gets context using your semantic models and metrics.
   2. Generates SQL queries using your project's definitions.
   3. Executes the SQL query and returns results with context.
-  3. Creates visualizations by generating Insights-compatible charts for visual consumption⁠.
   4. Reviews and summarizes the generated insights and provides a comprehensive answer.

   The <Constant name="copilot" /> agent can loop through these steps multiple times if it hasn't reached a complete answer, allowing for complex, multi-step analysis.⁠